pdaXsection

 Identifiers are used in the Python library for the getName() and setName() function and can thus be used to identify the different elements in list s.

-In text the specification is a letter, followed by letters, numbers, underscore or dot.
+In text the specification is a letter, followed by letters, numbers, underscore.
 The XSD schema validation is a regular expression: [A-Za-z]([A-Za-z0-9_])*

 linestyle